-I’m writing this imagining that we’ll be marking V-Day by sitting on the settee, not touching, while I dick around on my phone and he pretends he’s not asleep.
+I imagine we’ll be marking V-Day by sitting on the settee, not touching, while I mess around on my phone and he pretends he’s not asleep.

-We might splash out on a takeaway, although if I get motivated the M&S Meal Deal seems the correct amount of lack-of-effort-but-let’s-pretend-we’ve-tried.
+We might splash out on a takeaway although if I get motivated the M&S Meal Deal is aways attractive and offers an appropriate level of let’s-pretend-we’ve-tried.

-To be honest, we probably wouldn’t be celebrating “properly” even if we didn’t have two children running us ragged because (while I’m aware that this is a bit wanky) we don’t like being told what to do by card and flower companies trying to make a bit of extra cash in between the actual “things” of Christmas and Mother’s Day.
+To be honest, we probably wouldn’t be celebrating “properly” even if we didn’t have two children running us ragged because we’re both Grinches who don’t like being told what to do by card and flower companies trying to make some extra cash in between the actual things of Christmas and Mother’s Day.

-If you’re busy planning your celebrations however, and are now annoyed at me for belittling your heartfelt romantic gestures, please don’t be – it’s perfectly possible that I’m twisted because no one ever bought me chocolates, a card, breakfast in bed or flowers on the 14th Feb.
-(At this point the Mr is going to pipe up with “I have!” in an incredulous tone because last year he bought me some Maltesers).
+If you’re busy planning your celebrations however, and are now annoyed at me for belittling your heartfelt romantic gestures, please don’t be.
+It’s perfectly possible that I’m twisted because no one ever bought me chocolates, a card, breakfast in bed or flowers on the 14th Feb.
+(At this point the Mr is going to pipe up with “I have!” – incredulous because one year he bought me Maltesers…).

-Given my lack of experience in this field of roses, I’m also uncertain about the etiquette of Valentine’s – is the onus on the man treating the woman, or is the idea that the man and woman are nice to each other?
+Given my lack of experience in this field of roses, I’m also uncertain about the etiquette of Valentine’s – is the onus on the man treating the woman, or should the man and woman be equally nice to each other?

 And if it’s a man and man, or woman and woman, who buys the present/flowers/ card then?

 And what if you are (whisper it…) S.I.N.G.L.E on Valentine’s Day?
-Well, there I do have an answer because every year there seems to be a concerted effort by “the media” to make people who are single on Valentine’s Day “feel better” about it.
+Well, there I do have an answer because every year the media does their best to make people who are single on Valentine’s Day feel better about it.

-Now, I appreciate that I’m not the target audience for these intensely patronising pieces so you’re welcome to shout “what do you know?” at your computer screen, but some of the “advice” was errrr, a bit shit?
+I appreciate I’m not the target audience for these patronising pieces so you’re welcome to shout what do you know? at your computer screen, but some of the advice was errrr, a bit rubbish?

-There is a chance that having met a person with whom we have procreated, the people who write these borderline-offensive How to cope on Valentine’s Day features think we have got it sorted.
-But it seems to me that all of the traditional methods of celebrating this occasion are no-go (or at least hard-to-go) areas for parents.
+There is a chance the people who write How to cope on Valentine’s Day features think we have got it sorted.
+But it seems to me that all of the traditional methods of celebrating this occasion are most-hard-to-go areas for parents.

-Special expensive chocolates?
-Will only be eaten standing up behind a cupboard door lest they be sniffed out, demanded, chewed up and spat out once reality dawns that Belgian Truffles don’t taste like chocolate buttons.
-You’ll probably be expected to willingly accept the slimy mess, complete with strings of attached saliva into your outstretched palm, and will then have to find somewhere to wipe it without smearing it over handles or drawers.
-Or you could just eat it.
+Luxury chocolates?
+Will only be eaten standing up behind a cupboard door.
+To attempt eating them anywhere else will result in them being tracked down, demanded, chewed up and spat out once reality dawns that Belgian Truffles don’t taste like chocolate buttons.
+The indignity will be compounded as the slimy mess and strings of saliva are deposited into your reluctantly out-stretched palm.
+This is better than it being wiped on the walls and you will consider whether to eat it.

 Flowers are fine as long as you don’t have a small child who likes to eat them.